There are Free Seeds that you can find in your Fridge or Pantry! Grow them easily and save yourself from grocery

 You can use beans from your pantry and sprout them yourself.
-For sprouting, you need to soak beans in a jar with shallow water and leave overnight.
+For sprouting, you need to soak beans in a jar with shallow water and leave them overnight.

 - Drain the water next morning and cover the beans with a thick cotton cloth or towel.
 Put them back in a container for 8-12 hours.
 Repeat the process till you notice the sprouts appearing.

 - Place the container at a temperature of 64-75 F (18-24 C) for speedy germination.

 Growing sizzling hot peppers from the seeds is simple.
 Collect the seeds from the pepper that you find in your pantry.
 Peppers grow fast and as the same as tomatoes.
 After harvesting new crops, save some seeds for replanting again!

 - Plant peppers in moist, fertile soil, 1/4-1/2 inches deep, in direct sunlight.